SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Here are some guidelines for describing different levels they can bend under stress.
 Keepof success.
-Use the result points of the roll -- the difference ing to the letter of the rules is almost between the skill total and the diﬃculty -- to decide on the certainly counterproductive to the exact level. whole idea of making an engaging
+Use the result points of the roll -- the difference ing to the letter of the rules is almost between the skill total and the difficulty -- to decide on the certainly counterproductive to the exact level. whole idea of making an engaging
 Minimal (0): The total was just barely enough.
 The characstory and having fun.
 To keep a ter hardly succeeded at all, and only the most minimal effects story ﬂowing with a nice dramatic apply.
-If “minimal effects” are not an option, then maybe the beat, gamemasters might need to action took longer than normal to succeed. bend the rules, such as reducing the
+If "minimal effects" are not an option, then maybe the beat, gamemasters might need to action took longer than normal to succeed. bend the rules, such as reducing the